r-grandorder/tri-hermes/en/pages/Lostbelt/gotterdamerung.md

 Were that the case, forget the ice and snow.
 The whole world would be a scorched desert.

 **Holmes:**
-Ms. Kyrielight may be able to survive such an environment, but {(M) Mr. /(F) Ms. } Fujimaru most assuredly would not.
+Ms. Kyrielight may be able to survive such an environment, but [♂ Mr. /♀ Ms. ] Fujimaru most assuredly would not.

 **Mash:**
 Yes.
 Which means...that may not actually be our sun.